 Types of Fellowships offered by MSCA

-- last between two and three years.
+- Can last between 1 and 2 years

 Both types of Fellowship can also include a secondment period of up to three or six months in another organisation in Europe.